 To avoid any problems, WhatsApp recommends the following:

-- Post a status update with your new phone number
+A) Post a status update with your new phone number.

-- iPhone : Settings> Chat > Advanced> Delete my account
+Apple iPhone and iPad: Settings > Chat > Advanced > Delete my account

 4. Is WhatsApp free or paid for?